rstacruz/vim-xtract/README.md

 This extracts the selected lines from the current file into a new file (e.g. `newfilename.js`) in the same directory.
 If the new file doesn't have an extension, it will automatically be the same as the original.

+If the destination directory doesn't exist, it will automatically be created.

 ## Copying headers

 You can copy the file's headers and automatically add an import statement to the original file (eg, `import X from './X'`):